Performance Session Types

 Ethernet OAM sessions monitor performance on Layer 2.
 The ITU-T Y.1731 and IEEE 802.1ag standards define an Operations, Administration and Maintenance (OAM) framework for Ethernet based networks and defines OAM functions for fault management and performance monitoring.

-Skylight orchestrator supports sessions based on the following Ethernet OAM functions:
+Legacy orchestrator supports sessions based on the following Ethernet OAM functions:

 • Ethernet Loopback (ETH-LB): An ETH-LB session is set up toward an ITU-T Y.1731 (or IEEE 802.1ag) enabled network device to measure and verify bi-directional connectivity between the sender and network devices (MEP to MEP/MIP).